needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsProfiles.md

 All variables are of type "string".
 In general, you can type in exactly the needed path or value, but there are two additional syntax designators allowed:
 * Square brackets [ ].
 Items surrounded by square brackets are evaluated at build time.
 The values inside can be other profile variables (such as [BuildTarget]) or code variables (such as [UnityEditor.EditorUserBuildSettings.activeBuildTarget]).
 During build time, as the groups are being processed, the items inside square brackets are evaluated and the resulting string is written into the catalog.
 * Curly brackets { }.
 Items surrounded by curly brackets are evaluated at runtime.
 Generally values here will be code variables (such as {UnityEngine.AddressableAssets.Addressables.RuntimePath}).
-<br/>For example, you have a load path of: _{MyNamespace.MyClass.MyURL}/content/[BuildTarget]}_
+<br/>For example, you have a load path of: `{MyNamespace.MyClass.MyURL}/content/[BuildTarget]}`
-set on a group that is creating an asset bundle called "trees.bundle".
-During the build, the catalog would register the load path for that bundle as _{MyNamespace.MyClass.MyURL}/content/Android/trees.bundle}_.
+set on a group that is creating an AssetBundle called "trees.bundle".
+During the build, the catalog would register the load path for that bundle as `{MyNamespace.MyClass.MyURL}/content/Android/trees.bundle}`.
 Then, at startup, as the catalog is being processed, the profile system would evaluate MyNamespace.MyClass.MyURL to end up with the final load path of `http://myinternet.com/content/Android/trees.bundle`.

 ## Specifying packing and loading paths
 Once you set up the necessary variables in your profile, you can select the build and load paths for an asset group based on those specified variables.